ofiwg/libfabric/man/fi_cxi.7.md

 are implemented as standard MRs. All communicating processes must agree on the use of optimized MRs.

+When FI_MR_PROV_KEY mr_mode is specified caching of remote access MRs is enabled, which can improve registration/de-registration performance in RPC type applications, that wrap RMA operations within a message RPC protocol.
+Optimized MRs will be preferred, but will fallback to standard MRs if insufficient hardware resources are available.

 ## Optimized RMA

 Optimized MRs are one requirement for the use of low overhead packet formats